KLYC

 KLYC (1260 AM) is a radio station licensed to serve McMinnville, Oregon and surrounding areas such as the state capitol, Salem, United States.
 The station's broadcast license is held by Richard Mason.

-KLYC Radio sports the theme of the "new AM Radio, Always Mobile" broadcasting reports from the street of news and community events.
-The station is also heavily involved in video streaming and podcasting.
+KLYC Radio sports the theme of "the voice of Yamhill County."

-Programming

-Since 2001, KLYC, which began broadcasting in June 1949, had a 1960s/1970s-based oldies music format.
-In addition to its usual music programming, KLYC also carried select news from CNN Radio, local high school football games, Yamhill High Flyers IBL basketball games, plus the Linfield College Wildcats college football and men's basketball games.
-Original specialty programming on weekends included a cooking program called "At the Table With Jack Czarnecki" which claimed to be the "only food radio show in Oregon".
+KLYC began broadcasting on June 18,1949.
+The format is "Classic Hits," with songs from the 70s, 80s, and 90s.
+KLYC also features local sports, including high school football games, plus Linfield College Wildcats college football games.

 History

 Launch as KMCM

 Work on this station began when the Federal Communications Commission issued a construction permit for a new AM station to McMinnville Broadcasting Company on September 9, 1948.
 The new station was authorized to broadcast with 1,000 watts of power, daytime-only, on a frequency of 1260 kHz as KMCM.
 McMinnville Broadcasting owner Jack B. Bladine was also the publisher of the Telephone-Register newspaper in McMinnville.
 The corporate name on the permit was changed to Yamhill Broadcasters in December 1948.

 Physical construction of the broadcast tower began in January 1949 with work on the radio studio building commencing in March 1949.
 KMCM began testing its transmitter on June 11, 1949, and started regular broadcast operation at 11:00am on June 18, 1949, with a ceremonial first broadcast at a local theater inaugurated by McMinnville mayor R.H.
 Windisher.
 The station's initial format was a mix of local and syndicated block programming under the slogan "Always good listening".
 KMCM was authorized to add nighttime service with a 1,000 watt directional signal on November 4, 1949.

 The station joined the Keystone Broadcasting System on March 1, 1950, but dropped it in favor of Gordon McLendon's Liberty Broadcasting System on October 2, 1950.
 This radio network affiliation lasted until Liberty went out of business in May 1952, and KMCM resumed its previous Keystone affiliation.